-Large companies and communities (or whatever they are called) who is really devoted to Bitcoin proposed two resolutions about the current situation.
+Large companies and communities (or whatever they are called) who are really devoted to Bitcoin proposed two resolutions about the current situation.
 They call it SegWit and Bitcoin Unlimited.

 It would be lovely if I’ll discuss it now, but I think this post is really long.
-I’ll send a separate post tomorrow explaining SegWit and Bitcoin Unlimited in layman’s term.
+I’ll send a separate post tomorrow explaining SegWit and Bitcoin Unlimited in layman’s terms.

 August 1st would be the announcement of what solution could happen for Bitcoin, whether SegWit or Bitcoin Unlimited.

 To give you a heads up, at this moment it seems that SegWit is about to win and I’m really in favor of that too.
 Hope you guys can hold a little bit by tomorrow morning.
 I’m in the hospital right now and I just really wanted to share my thoughts tonight before I sleep.

 If you know better about the current situation, feel free to leave us a comment for some discussions about it.